rayje/Stor/README.md

 ## Installing the app

-NOTE: The install scripts are written and tested to run on a Linux system.
+**NOTE**: The install scripts are written and tested to run on a Linux system.

 To install the application on a Linux system, run the following command: